Industry:Banking and Finance

 The team then collaborated with other stakeholders to create a framework for how it could centrally support RPA use cases across different locations and business units.
 They wanted to involve business-unit leaders and people who possessed the subject-matter expertise to select automation use cases that would truly benefit those departments.

 “We decided to democratize and scale the engagement by recruiting champions from local business units,” Royz explained.

-Nielsen created a center of excellence with about 12 core people.
+Nielsen created a CoE with about 12 core people.
 That core team promotes RPA and recruits “champions” within different business units, partly with the help of email blasts that document success stories within the company.

 Since launching, the CoE has recruited about 150 champions from different Nielsen locations around the world.
 These champions are responsible for becoming knowledgeable about RPA, primarily using UiPath Academy resources.
 This expertise allows them to nominate automation processes in their business areas to the core CoE team, which can then assess their technical feasibility.